StephanMusgrave/unipop/README.md

 ===
 * Materializing a concept into a functional product
 * Adding to and reinforcing our knowledge of Ruby and Rails
-* Using testing to drive the direction of our product (specifically, behaviour driven test driven developement)
+* Using testing to drive the direction of our product (behaviour driven test driven developement)
 * Agile team management
 * Pair programming